slaclab/sdf-docs/accounts.md

 3. Ask your [SLAC Point of Contact](contact-us.md#facpoc) to submit a ticket to SLAC IT requesting a SLAC Account on your behalf.

-4. Once you have received a SLAC Account from SLAC IT, you must register with S3DF:
+4. Once you have received a SLAC Account from SLAC IT, you must **register with S3DF**:

   a) Log into the [Coact User Portal (https://coact.slac.stanford.edu)](https://coact.slac.stanford.edu) using your SLAC Account via the "SLAC Account" option.